~ Get Your Summer PD by the Ocean ~

 Workshop 2 - Ink by the Ocean

 Learn and explore techniques in painting with alcohol ink- the ink found in sharpie markers.
 Use gravity to manipulate the fluid as forms spread.
 Organic shapes of color emerge when the paper is wet with rubbing alcohol.
 You will learn all the basics of using alcohol inks and create abstract or representational work.
+The elements and principles of design will be discussed and applied in this engaging and experimental workshop.

 Using alcohol ink is unique as it replicates what is very difficult to do in paint or other media- it naturally makes paper look like a watery ocean scene.
 And what a beautiful experience it will be to create this outside, by the ocean!